Temiloluwa-ade/DevCamp-Wootlab/README.md

 # DevCamp-Wootlab
 A repository, containing all assignments done during the Wootlab Innovations DevCamp

-The assignments are solved in folders, according to the weeks
+The assignments are solved in folders, according to the order in which they where given